Mike Barnicle: Early career

 Over the next three decades, Barnicle became a prominent voice in New England.
 His columns mixed pointed criticism of government and bureaucratic failure with personal stories that exemplified people's everyday struggles to make a living and raise a family.
 Tapping into a rich knowledge of local and national politics, Barnicle had unique takes on the ups and downs of figures including Sen. Ted Kennedy, Sen. John Kerry, and longtime Congressional Speaker of the House Thomas Tip O'Neill, as well as Boston mayors Kevin White, Ray Flynn, and Tom Menino.
 In subsequent years, Barnicle's coverage expanded as he reported from Northern Ireland on the conflict and resolution there to the beaches of Normandy, from where he wrote about the commemorations of World War II veterans.

-Barnicle has won local and national awards for both his print and broadcast work, in addition to contributing to the Boston Globe’s submission and award of the 1974 Pulitzer Prize for public service, he received recognition for his individual contributions.
-Additionally he's received awards and honors from the Associated Press (1984), United Press International (1978, 1982, 1984, 1989), National Headliners (1982), and duPont-Columbia University (1991-92), and most recently the Pete Hamill Award for Journalistic Excellence from the Glucksman Ireland House at New York University (2022)..
+Barnicle has won local and national awards for his print and broadcast work.
+In addition to contributing to the Boston Globe's submission and awarding him the 1974 Pulitzer Prize for public service, he received recognition for his contributions.
+Additionally he's received awards and honors from the Associated Press (1984), United Press International (1978, 1982, 1984, 1989), National Headliners (1982), and duPont-Columbia University (1991–92), and most recently the Pete Hamill Award for Journalistic Excellence from the Glucksman Ireland House at New York University (2022)..
 He holds honorary degrees from the University of Massachusetts Amherst and Colby College.